 Conclusion: Make Sure You Stay Up To Date

-As mentioned, understanding competitive keywords and how to use them to enhance the SEO content strategy help businesses win the approval of search engines and increase the positioning on SERPs.
+As mentioned, understanding competitive keywords and how to use them to enhance the SEO content strategy help businesses win the approval of search engines and increase their positioning on SERPs.

 Taking decisions based on the value of CPCs, the competitiveness of keywords and the right target audience reach is the best implementation of a successful content strategy.

 There are many ways to retrieve competitive keywords.
-Starting with the basic ones such as referring to keyword tools, and moving onto more complex ones such as acquiring relative topic buckets.
-This narrows down short-tail keywords and then get efficient long-tail ones to use as a compass for blogs and posts.
+Starting with the basic ones such as referring to keyword tools, and moving on to more complex ones such as acquiring relative topic buckets.
+This narrows down short-tail keywords and then gets efficient long-tail ones to use as a compass for blogs and posts.

 Finally, to ensure that the business is up to date.
 Make sure to subscribe to the latest software and SEO news feeds.
-You should also bring your research and business development teams up to speed with the newest trends and advancements as well as keeping an eye on social media and changing consumer behavior.
+You should also bring your research and business development teams up to speed with the newest trends and advancements as well as keep an eye on social media and changing consumer behaviour.